 When UPS Doesn’t Accept USPS Packages

-Sending USPS Packages through USPS
+Sending USPS Packages through the USPS

 To send packages through USPS, you have a few straightforward options: